filakhtov/gentoo-use-docs/x11-libs/gtk+.md

 It is safe to disable the flag.

+### gtk-doc
+Pass the `--enable-gtk-doc` option to the configure script.
+Generate documentation using the GTK-Doc tool in the HTML format and install it into the `/usr/share/gtk-doc/html/gtk<VERSION>/` directory, including widgets and objects description and usage, core reference, theming and so on.

+It is safe to disable the flag.

 ### introspection
 Pass the `--enable-introspection` option to the configure script.
 Generate GIR metadata `Gdk-3.0.gir`, `Gtk-3.0.gir` (and also `GdkX11-3.0.gir` if the `X` flag is enabled) files during a build time and generate typelib from them to provide dynamic bindings support for languages other than C.